figgyp/react-starter-kit/README.md

 Boilerplate repo for React SPA applications

-## How to use
+## Instructions

-From the GitHub website:

-1. Fork `react-starter-kit` repository
+There are three different ways to use this boilerplate repo:

+1. Click the "Use this template" button on https://github.com/figgyp/react-starter-kit.
-2. Navigate to https://github.com/new to create a new repo
+2. Fork figgyp/react-starter-kit, and reference your fork as the Template repo when you create a new repo in GitHub.
-3. Select the newly forked repository as the "Repository template"

-Alternatively, you can use the [GitHub CLI](https://github.com/cli/cli) to create a new repo from the command line.
+3. Use the [GitHub CLI](https://github.com/cli/cli) to create a new repo from the command line.

 ```sh
  gh repo create foobar --template figgyp/react-starter-kit --clone --public                                                            (📦 v0.0.1)( v22.12.0)  11s